 Real estate accounts for a large percentage of any company’s expenses.
 In fact, it’s the second most costly aspect of running a business, just behind personnel.
 In order to reduce real estate expenses, the facilities manager must have insight into the total square footage of the spaces owned and leased by the company, the lease agreement terms, the cost per square foot and the value of each space.

 Using activity-based working and office hoteling has helped businesses decrease the quantity of workspace needed.
 However, due to the fluctuation of occupancy caused by this flexibility, it is especially important for facilities managers to monitor space utilization.
 Calculating space utilization includes assessing space capacity, vacancy rate, cost of space per employee and total annual facility costs, among other data.

-Employees want to be inspired by their workplace — 82 percent of professionals believe innovation starts with the workplace, according to the 2017 Capital One Work Environment survey.
+Employees want to be inspired by their workplace — 82 percent of professionals believe innovation starts with the workplace.
 Yet more than half —52 percent — describe their workplace as “uninspiring.”
 What makes a quality workspace?
 For starters, it should have optimal lighting, good acoustics, a mix of collaborate and quiet spaces and the technology and amenities employees have come to expect.